top of page

 Foraging

-Risk: Illness from incorrect plant identification
+Risk: Illness or allergic reaction from incorrect plant identification

 Benefits: Children hone observation skills and identify plants by leaf, flower, color, size, bark, scent, etc. (science inquiry).
 Children develop understanding of conditions and needs of specific plants and where to find them.
 Children describe traits of plants and other animals that rely on them for food and shelter.
-Children become familiar with harmful plants and how to avoid them (EX. posion ivy).
+Children become familiar with harmful plants and how to avoid them (EX. poison ivy).
 Children come to understand our essential connection to plants as nourishing food and medicine.

 Campfires